SSL4EO-L: Datasets and Foundation Models for Landsat Imagery: Introduction

 Due to their higher spatial resolution and faster repeat period, a lot of recent work, especially in the SSL space, focuses on Sentinel-2~\cite{chen2021self,leenstra2021self,wang2022ssl4eo}, Maxar~\cite{ayush2021geography,tolan2023sub,bourcier2022self}, and Planet~\cite{peng2020urban,wagner2022k} satellites.
 However, many applications are not suited to these satellites.
 In particular, applications involving long-term trends---including agriculture~\cite{kauth1976tasselled,vogelmann2001completion,boryan2011monitoring,johnson20102009,johnson2019using}, climate change~\cite{comiso2001studies,dozier1987snow,gardner2018increased,melkonian2016recent,ballinger2018half}, deforestation~\cite{hansen2013high,gibbs2007monitoring,gibbs2010tropical,kennedy2010detecting,skole1993tropical}, and ecology~\cite{kennedy2014bringing,coppin2004review,zhu2017change,zhu2014continuous,woodcock2020transitioning}---require a much longer temporal history.
 While Sentinel-2 has an 8 year history, Landsat's 50+ year history makes it essential for monitoring long-term land surface changes.
 There are an order of magnitude more papers that use Landsat as compared to Sentinel, and Landsat continues to dominate the scientific literature even after the launch of Sentinel-2 and MODIS~\cite{wulder2022fifty}.
 The United States Geological Survey (USGS) estimates that Landsat imagery provides users with an annual benefit of \$4.2 billion~\cite{straub2019economic}.

 In this work, we further extend the ideas proposed in SeCo~\cite{manas2021seasonal} and SSL4EO-S12~\cite{wang2022ssl4eo} to the Landsat imagery domain.
-Specifically, we improve on the sampling method of the two previously mentioned papers and sample Landsat imagery across the world and across three different \textit{sensors} and two \textit{products}.
-We pre-train ResNet~\cite{he2016deep} and ViT~\cite{dosovitskiy2020image} models using SimCLR~v1 and MoCo~v2 on each combination of sensor and product to produce a suite of pretrained Landsat foundation models that can be used in downstream tasks.
-To test these models, we modernize two older Landsat 7 and 8 based datasets, and create several additional crop classification and land cover mapping tasks.
+Specifically, we improve on the sampling method of the two previously mentioned papers and sample Landsat imagery across the world and across three different \textit{sensors} and two \textit{product} levels.
+We pre-train ResNet~\cite{he2016deep} and ViT~\cite{dosovitskiy2020image} models using SimCLR~v1 and MoCo~v2 on each combination of sensor and product to produce a suite of pre-trained Landsat foundation models that can be used in downstream tasks.
+To test these models, we modernize two older datasets based on Landsat 7 and 8 imagery, and create several additional crop classification and land cover mapping tasks.
 In summary, the contributions of this paper include:

-\begin{itemize} \item the first ever SSL dataset for the Landsat family of satellites, \item the largest Landsat dataset in history (1M images per sensor/product, 5M in total), \item modernize and re-release versions of the L7 Irish and L8 Biome cloud detection datasets, \item two new benchmark datasets that can be used across all Landsat sensors and product levels, \item the first ever benchmark datasets for TM and ETM+ SR imagery, \item and the first ever foundation models pre-trained on Landsat imagery (138 in total). \end{itemize}
+\begin{itemize} \item the first ever SSL dataset for the Landsat family of satellites, \item the largest Landsat dataset in history (1M images per sensor/product, 5M in total), \item modernized and re-released versions of the L7 Irish and L8 Biome cloud detection datasets, \item two new benchmark datasets that can be used across all Landsat sensors and product levels, \item the first ever benchmark datasets for TM and ETM+ SR imagery, and \item the first ever foundation models pre-trained on Landsat imagery. \end{itemize}

 Importantly, all of these SSL techniques, datasets, and pre-trained models are distributed via the TorchGeo library~\cite{stewart2022torchgeo}, allowing for ease of use, experimentation, and reproduciblity.